RawTalk/RawTalk.github.io/README.md

 3. Twitter latest feed.

+4. Event items are fetched from [RAW TALK CalendarAPI on HerokuApp](rawtalk-calendar-api.herokuapp.com/), which is a proxy that fetches events data from RAW TALK google calendar ical link.

-4. The year field at the bottom of the side bar is statically set as 2021, but the JavaScript will replace it to the current year.
+5. The year field at the bottom of the side bar is statically set as 2021, but the JavaScript will replace it to the current year.
 See `main.js` (search `// set year`)

 ## Libraries used
 1. `typewriter` for type writing the "Feel free to join -> follow -> like us"